bltzxsd/unlustig/README.md

 Make GIF Captions.
 Supercharge your discord posting with le epic ironic gifs.

-You can hover over fields to get help text.
+You can hover over input field names to get help text.

 Does **NOT** support mp4.